Medically reviewed by Drugs.com. Last updated on Oct 27, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-This medicine is to be used in the ear only.
-It is not approved for use in the eye.
-Do not take by mouth.
-If this medicine is accidently swallowed call your doctor right away.
+This medicine should be used only in the ear.
+Do not put it in the eyes or nose, and do not take it by mouth or inject it.
+If this medicine is swallowed by accident or gets in your eyes, call your doctor right away. .

 - Wash hands thoroughly with soap and water